 "(Right now,) we aren't attracting the 20 to 40-year-olds at all," said Town Administrator John Moak.

 The HPP expires every five years.
 Pepperell's last HPP expired in November 2011.
-Under Mass General Law,
+Under Mass General Law, Chapter 40B housing could be established and potentially supersede the town's zoning.

 The committee heard from representatives from the DHCD and the Massachusetts Housing Partnership about establishing a new HPP at their Wednesday night meeting.